Current LAFD Funding Requests

 The LAFD Foundation is committed to keeping our firefighters safe by securing newer, better equipment, implementing faster, smarter technology, and advancing preventative measures to combat near and long-term health risks.

-The LAFD Foundation is actively seeking funds to equip all 3,300 sworn LAFD members with the following:
+The LAFD Foundation is actively seeking funds to equip our LAFD firfighters with the following:

 In cases of mass disasters where the city’s infrastructure is damaged, it is imperative that the command staff possess the ability to communicate with each other.
 Currently, Chief Terrazas and the bureau commanders have satellite phones, but his direct reports and key LAFD personnel do not.
 The request would be to provide satellite phones to key personnel for use should an earthquake or other disaster affect emergency communications.